ayaysir/BGSMM_DevKit/README.md

 [![License](https://img.shields.io/cocoapods/l/BGSMM_DevKit.svg?style=flat)](https://cocoapods.org/pods/BGSMM_DevKit)
 [![Platform](https://img.shields.io/cocoapods/p/BGSMM_DevKit.svg?style=flat)](https://cocoapods.org/pods/BGSMM_DevKit)

+## What is this?

+It was made to be used when I was developing.
+Utilities or helpers will be added to help with Alerts, Strings, UIApplictions, etc.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.